Let’s build your calendar

 How It Works

 In Week 1, Parent A has Monday–Tuesday, Parent B has Wednesday–Thursday, and Parent A has Friday–Sunday.
 In Week 2 the pattern flips: Parent B gets Monday–Tuesday, Parent A gets Wednesday–Thursday, and Parent B gets Friday–Sunday.
 This two-week rotation repeats continuously, giving each parent exactly 7 overnights per cycle.
+Most families set transitions for school dropoff or pickup so the child doesn't sit through a handoff at home.

 Pros